Senior Farmers Market Nutrition Program

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 The State agency is responsible for the fiscal management of and accountability for SFMNP-related activities for farmers, farmers' markets, roadside stands, and CSA programs.
-Each State agency may decide whether to authorize individual farmers and farmers' markets separately, or to authorize only farmers' markets.
-In addition, each State agency may decide whether to authorize roadside stands and/or CSA programs.
-The State agency may authorize a farmer for participation in a farmers' market, a roadside stand, and/or CSA program simultaneously.
-All contracts or agreements entered into by the State agency for the management or operation of farmers, farmers' markets, roadside stands, and/or CSA programs shall conform to the requirements of 2 CFR Part 200 and USDA implementing regulations 2 CFR Parts 400 and 415.
-Only farmers, farmers' markets, and/or roadside stands authorized by the State agency may redeem SFMNP coupons.
+Each State agency may decide whether to authorize individual farmers and farmers' markets separately or only farmers' markets.
+In addition, each State agency may determine whether to authorize roadside stands and/or CSA programs.
+The State agency may authorize a farmer to participate in a farmers' market, a roadside stand, and/or a CSA program simultaneously.
+All contracts or agreements entered into by the State agency for managing or operating farmers, farmers' markets, roadside stands, and/or CSA programs shall conform to the requirements of 2 CFR Part 200 and USDA implementing regulations 2 CFR Parts 400 and 415.
+Only farmers, farmers' markets, and/or roadside stands authorized by the State agency may redeem SFMNP benefits

 Award Procedure

-Funds are awarded by the Department on the basis of funding formulas to State agencies.
+SFMNP funds are awarded by the Department on the basis of funding formulas to State agencies.
 If the available funds are insufficient to meet the base grant levels for current SFMNP grantees, a pro-rata reduction is applied to grant levels awarded above $75,000 for all participating SFMNP State agencies.
-If additional funds become available for the SFMNP, such funds are distributed pro rata among current grantees to make whole their base grants for that fiscal year.
+If additional funds become available for the SFMNP, such funds are distributed pro-rata among current grantees to make whole their base grants for that fiscal year.
 Grant payments are made by a letter of credit.
+SFMNP American Rescue Plan Act grants are non-competitive grants.
+Applications are submitted by participating SFMNP State agencies to the FNS National Office for review and approval.

 Deadlines